Skip to content

 The full review

 This plant-based spray leans on cedarwood and lemongrass oils, but as a repellent it largely comes up short, which lands it a not recommended.
-The effectiveness pillar all but bottoms out: our model finds no proven mosquito protection and only about 0.1 to 0.4 hours of complete tick protection.
+The effectiveness pillar all but bottoms out: the model finds no proven mosquito protection and only minutes against ticks.
 Of five audited claims only one is strong while three rate weak, holding the evidence pillar down, and transparency takes a hit because the formula is not fully disclosed.
 Safety is the other soft spot, driven mainly by lemongrass oil's high skin-sensitization risk at 1.5% plus a pregnancy caution.
 To its credit it uses EPA minimum-risk actives and is FIFRA 25(b) exempt, so nothing dangerous is hidden; it simply does not keep bugs off for long.

 Scorecard